saikotek/docs/pages/bare_metal_cloud/dedicated_servers/proxmox-network-HG-Scale/guide.en-gb.md

 >>         bridge-fd 0
 >> ```

-At this point, restart the network services or reboot the server:
+At this point, restart the network services:

 ```bash
 systemctl restart networking.service
 ```

-When you restart the network services, the bridges (for example, vmbr0) may be in an idle state.
+> [!primary]
+>
+> When the networking service is restarted, VMs are not added back to the bridge.
 This is because Proxmox disconnects each VM from the bridges and does not reconnect them.
 To force the VMs to reconnect to the bridges, you can restart the VMs.

 #### Client VM configuration example

+The VM must be attached to the `vmbr0` bridge.

 > [!tabs]
 > Debian
->> Content of the `/etc/network/interfaces` file:
+>> Contents of the `/etc/network/interfaces` file:
 >>
->> ```bash
+>> ```text
 >> auto lo
 >> iface lo inet loopback
 >>